 Amethyst Quartz | Meaning and Properties

-Birthstone for February
+Birthstone for the Month of February

-History of Amethyst
+The History of Amethyst

 "Although the ancients" knew of five species of amethyst, we have at least as many among the jewellers at present, though they are not at the pains to distinguish them by particular names, they divide them in general into Οriental and Occidental.
 The former are very fierce but of great hardness, lustre and beauty, the latter are had from many places particularly Saxony, Germany and Βοhemia".

-Later writers like Pliny compare the colour of amethyst to wine and in his works Naturalis Historia (Natural History) he writes,
+Later writers like Pliny also compare the colour of amethyst to wine and in his works Naturalis Historia (Natural History) he writes,

 "We will now commence with another class of precious stones, those of a purple colour or whose tints are derived from purple.
 To the first rank belongs the amethystos".

 "All of these stones are transparent and of an agreeable violet colour and easy to engrave, those of India have in perfection the very richest shades of purple and it is to attain this colour that the dyers in purple direct all their endeavours"